Optimizing the non-Clifford-count in unitary synthesis using Reinforcement Learning: Introduction

 \subsection{Organization}

 Some necessary preliminary definitions and results have been given in Section \ref{sec:prelim}.
-In Section \ref{sec:method} we have described our algorithms, while in Section \ref{sec:results} we have described our implementation results.
+In Section \ref{sec:results} we have described our implementation results, while in Section \ref{sec:method} we have described our algorithms.
 Finally we conclude with some discussions in Section \ref{sec:discuss}.